 Manda Scott is a veterinary surgeon, writer and climber, not necessarily in that order.
 Born and educated in Scotland, she trained at the Glasgow Vet School and now lives and works in Suffolk.
 Her first novel, Hen's Teeth, hailed by Fay Weldon as 'a new voice for a new world', won widespread critical acclaim and was shortlisted for the 1997 Orange Prize.

 Nikola Scott was born and raised in Germany and studied at university there.
 Having been obsessed with books from a young age, Nikola moved to New York City after her Master's degree to begin her first job in book publishing - a career in which she could fully indulge her love of fiction.
 She spent ten years working in publishing in New York and then in London, editing other people's books, before she decided to take the leap into becoming a full-time writer herself.
-She now lives in Germany with her husband.MY MOTHER'S SHADOW is her debut novel.
+She now lives in Germany with her husband and two sons.

 Paul Scott is a bestselling author and journalist who has written biographies of Robbie Williams and Gary Barlow.
 He has contributed to several national newspapers including the Daily Mail.
 He is a life-long fan of Eric Clapton.